dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] find more uses for tin in chapter 1
 - [ ] uses for calcite
 - [ ] quartzite crushing recipe
+- [ ] rework feldspar and porcelain production

 ## Advancements